core-wg/resource-directory/point-to-point-responses.md

 > available to further directories”, are there circumstances where end points
 > would not want that?

+WGF-3
 respond:

 If there is a security policy in place for link confidentiality, yes.

-@@@

-The paragraph has been amended to refer to the security policies applicable to lookups.
+The paragraph has @@@ been amended to refer to the security policies applicable to lookups.

 > ** Section 4.1.
 Per “2.
 In a network that supports multicast well, …”, what
 > does it mean to “support multicast _well_”?

+WGF-7 (because there might be better ideas to pull in here)
 respond:

 It is meant to roughly summarize "efficiently" (when the multicast would be